starknet-edu/starknetbook/src/ch03-02-sequencers.md

 # Sequencers

-Before diving in, make sure to check out the ["Understanding Starknet:
+Before diving in, make sure to check out the ["Architecture"](ch03-00-architecture.md) chapter for a quick exploration of Starknet’s sequencers, provers and nodes.
-Sequencers, Provers, and
-Nodes"](https://book.starknet.io/chapter_3/topology.html) chapter for a quick exploration of Starknet’s architecture.

 Three main layers exist in blockchain: data availability, ordering, and execution.
 Sequencers have evolved within this evolving modular